Everything Language and Grammar

 Now, Don’t Be Lazy

-Why do I more often hear people say LACKSADAISICAL than LACKADAISICAL?
+Why do I more often hear people say lacksadaisical than lackadaisical?
 I’m asking because lacksadaisical isn’t a word; the correct word is lackadaisical.

 Lackadaisical means without enthusiasm or interest or vigor, so someone who is lackadaisical lacks enthusiasm or interest or vigor (he’s just plain lazy)—but don’t make the mistake of including the word lacks in the word lackadaisical.